jeffersonbraster/desafio2-gostack12/README.md

 ## License

-This project use MIT license.
+This project use MIT license, see the file [LICENSE](.github/LICENSE.md) for more details

 ---